-The Consolidated Financial Statements are presented in Canadian dollars, which is Almonty's functional currency.
+The interim condensed consolidated financial statements are presented in Canadian dollars, which is Almonty's functional currency.

-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2016 and 2015
+Notes to the Interim Condensed Consolidated Financial Statements For the Three and Six Months Ended March 31, 2017 and 2016 (Unaudited)

 Almonty has three foreign operations which receive revenue in US dollars and incur all of their costs in Euros ("€') and Australian Dollars.
 Daytal and BTW have a functional currency of Euros, and translate their US dollar revenue into Euros at the respective US dollar/Euro exchange rate prevailing at the date of the transaction.
 Wolfram Camp has a functional currency of Australian dollars and translates its US dollar revenue into Australian dollars at the respective US dollar/Australian dollar exchange rate prevailing at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the spot rate of exchange in effect at the reporting date.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the initial transaction.
 Exchange differences are recognized in the statement of operations and comprehensive income (loss) in the period in which they arise.